TobKed/django_on_gcp/README.md

  1. Set GCB pipeline relevant to the chosen deployment

-    Substitute the path with the value taken from the [Introduction](#introduction) table
+    Substitute the path with the value taken from the [Types of deployments](#1-types-of-deployments) table

     ```bash
     export CLOUD_BUILD_FILE=<put value here>